“Nothing draws a crowd quite like a crowd.” – P. T. Barnum

 While some companies, like Alibaba and Amazon, don’t get to be choosy about which customer reviews get posted and which do not, we suggest that you should cherry-pick your best reviews based on different fundamental points.
 So, don’t let your testimonials be randomly ranked.

 First of all, you should handle your negative reviews.
-We don’t advise silencing these, but it’s better to concentrate on reviews that are specific and as personal as possible, putting them in first place and leaving the rest behind.
+We don’t advise silencing these, but it’s better to concentrate on reviews that are specific and as personal as possible, putting them in the first place and leaving the rest behind.

 You need the most credible reviews, which ease the customers into making their buying decision.